youwen5/youwen5/README.md

 I'm Youwen.
 You can visit me at [my website](https://youwen.dev) or [at my (currently sparse) blog](https://blog.youwen.dev).

-I do math and sometimes code in my free time.
+I sometimes code in my free time.
 My primary occupation, of course, is ricing my sprawling NixOS configuration and Neovim setup.
 This takes up the vast majority of my time.